DRSY/EMO/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0, python icl.py --model_path OUTPUT_PATH/MERGED_PATH
 ```
+> **Note**
-**Note**: you may have to modify the model initialization part of OpenICL in order to run inference in torch.float16 data type.
+> you may have to modify the model initialization part of OpenICL in order to run inference in torch.float16 data type.

-## Instruction-tuning
+## 📚 Instruction-tuning
 EMO is also applicable in supervised instruction-tuning stage.
 We provide distributed training script(FSDP full fine-tuning using 4 GPUs) in [instruction_tuning](./instruction_tuning/) folder.
 Run the following command to launch training of specified model using the alpaca-gpt4 dataset:
 ```bash
 cd instruction_tuning
 bash train_emo_alpaca_gpt4.sh MODEL_PATH OUTPUT_DIR
 ```
-Training hyper-parameters such as training objective(mle|emo), epochs, and global batch size are defined in [train_emo_alpaca_gpt4.sh](./instruction_tuning/train_emo_alpaca_gpt4.sh) and are kept the same as in Stanford Alpaca codebase, feel free to adjust them as needed.
+Training hyper-parameters such as training objective(`mle|emo`), epochs, and global batch size are defined in [train_emo_alpaca_gpt4.sh](./instruction_tuning/train_emo_alpaca_gpt4.sh) and are kept the same as in Stanford Alpaca codebase, feel free to adjust them as needed.

-## Acknowledgements
+## 🌐 Acknowledgements
 + Evaluation on NLU tasks is implemented using [OpenICL](https://github.com/Shark-NLP/OpenICL).
 + Instruction-tuning code is adapted from [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).
 + Implementation of baselines are from: